mozilla-services/contile/test-engineering/contract-tests/client/README.md

 ## Overview

 The client is instructed on request and response check actions via scenarios, recorded in the `scenarios.yml` file.
-A scenario is defined by a name, a description and steps.
+A scenario is defined by a name, a description, and steps.

 ### Steps